-The Fire Chief shall have full power, control and command over all persons at a fire, excepting only City Police Officers on duty.
-He/she shall station the fire apparatus and see to it that all persons belonging to the Fire Department perform the duties required of them.
-It shall also be the duty of the Chief to direct at all fires such measures as he/she shall deem advisable for the extinguishment and control of such fires.
-The Chief and Assistant Chief(s) of the Fire Department of this City are acting Police Officers while on duty and have full authority to detain, direct or arrest any person who maliciously obstructs them in the service of their duty and to arrest any person who may be pilfering, carrying away or stealing anything in the time of fire, storms, tornados and floods.
+The District Fire Chief shall have full power, control, and command over all persons at a fire.
+It shall be within the authority of the District Fire Chief to direct at all fires such measures as deemed advisable for the extinguishment and control of such fires.
+The Chief and Assistant Chief(s) of any Fire Department shall have full authority to detain or direct any person who obstructs them in the service of their duty.

 Definitions.
 The following words, terms and phrases, when used in this Section, shall have the following meanings ascribed to them, except where the context clearly indicates a different meaning: